 A great term in the field of statistics, which you can add to your dictionary, is skewness.
 It is the most commonly used tool to measure asymmetry.
 However, in order to fully understand it, basic knowledge of the measures of central tendency is vital.

 Now, let’s focus on skewness.
 What is shown below, is the formula to calculate it.

-Almost always, you will use software that performs the calculation for you.
-So, in this tutorial, we will not get into the computation, but rather the meaning of skewness.
+In this tutorial, however, we will not get into the computation, but rather the meaning of skewness.